ska-sa/katsdptelstate/README.rst

 .. warning::

-  The standard warning about Python pickles apply.
+  **WARNING**: The standard warning about Python pickles applies.
 The pickle module is not secure against erroneous or maliciously constructed data.
 Never unpickle data received from an untrusted or unauthenticated source.

 Getting Started
 ---------------